 Our cows spend as much time as they can outside and during the spring, summer and autumn months they spend day and night in the fields.
 When it gets wetter and colder at night they come inside and during the winter they have their winter housing with their own beds.
 They need to stay in during the winter as it is just too cold and wet for them to be out.
 They like open buildings as this lets lots of ventilation in.
 Clean air but no drafts.

 They eat fresh grass when they graze the fields and in the winter they eat silage which is pickled grass or maize.
 They love to eat and drink water.

 The bull calves are reared with our beef animals and we have a mixture of beef shorthorns, Aberdeen Angus, British Blue and Hereford Cross cattle.
-They are a lot heavier than the dairy animals as they are bred for their beef.
-All our calves are reared and are vital to the dairy or beef areas of the business.
+They are a lot heavier than dairy animals as they are bred for their beef.
+All our calves are reared and are vital to our business.

 A cow’s tongue is an amazing body part.
 A cow only has front teeth on the bottom of their mouth, so in order to eat grass they can’t simply bite it off like a horse.
 Instead, cows rip grass with their tongues which are around a foot long!
 They also use their tongues to scratch an itch.